RottenUnusual/git-test/README.md

 ### Continued development

 I want to focus on writing cleaner css.
-I want to implement the cleanest and best possible solutions
+I want to implement the cleanest and best possible solutions.
+Currently the code i have is messy and im not sure how to make it cleaner or if this is good code